-No matter how it happened, being deserted on an island can be very stressful and dangerous.
-However, in this article you are going to learn how to survive physically and psychologically should be stranded for ten years.
-Though very unlikely, if this should happen to you, you will need to:
+In this article you are going to learn how to survive physically and psychologically should be stranded for years to come.

 Table of Contents